 23 Trends on Virtual Work for Leaders

 Out of necessity comes re-invention.
-While many point to the pandemic as the catalyst for our Work From Anywhere World™, this current state of workplace fluidity was an eventuality.
+While many point to the pandemic as the catalyst for our remote work world, this current state of workplace fluidity was an eventuality.
 In fact, it is the culmination of a number of shifts already in play, delivering us into a new era, a new age.
 This article highlights those trends, offering leaders a fresh perspective to support what they decide to do next.

 There's no turning back now.